CubeVic/My_notes/docs/CCTV/wireshark.md

 # WireShark
 ![Wireshark image](Images/wireshark_logo.png){: .center}

-Wireshark display hundreds of protocols on all major networks, Data packets can be viewed in real-time or analyzed off-line.
+Wireshark displays hundreds of protocols on all major networks.
+Data packets can be viewed in real-time or analyzed offline.

 ## How to capture Data Packets

-Upon opening or launch wireshark will display a screen with the different available networks next to a graph ( EKG-Style) that represent the live traffic.
+Upon opening or launch, Wireshark will display a screen with the different available networks next to a graph ( EKG-Style) that represents the live traffic.

 ![Wireshark](Images/wireshark_001.png){: .center}

-We can either start the analysis selecting the network we want to check
+We can either start the analysis by selecting the network we want to check

 ![Wireshark](Images/wireshark_002.png){: .center}

-> To stop the analysis we can just clink in the red square button on the top
+> To stop the analysis, we can click on the red square button on the top

 ### Panels

-We the analysis start we will see 3 different panels, top middle and bottom.
+When the analysis starts, we will see 3 different panels, top middle, and bottom.

-> To stop the analysis we can just clink in the red square button on the top.
+> To stop the analysis we can click on the red square button on the top.

 ![Wireshark](Images/wireshark_003.png){: .center}